tomarrell/lbadd/doc/intermediary-representation.md

 The third basic command is `Project`.
 The relationally algebraic equivalent also is "project" (&Pi;) Simply put, it limits what columns are considered.
-The `Project` command is parameterized with a list of input datasets and returns the datasets in the same orderas it received them, except that it removed all columns that should not be considered.
+The `Project` command is parameterized with a list of input datasets and returns the datasets in the same order as it received them, except that it removed all columns that should not be considered.
-For example, the following expression yields nothing.

 `Project` is configured with a list of columns that the input is filtered with.
 This implies, that the expressions must be able to be evaluated to literal values.